 Editor’s note: This story includes a frank discussion about Santa Claus.
 While we at TODAY.com know that Santa is absolutely real, we would not want to end up on the Naughty List by divulging any sensitive information to younger audiences.
 So please take care before reading this story.

 Charity Hutchinson was stumped.
-Her 8-year-old nephew Radek, who lives with her family along with his 9-year-old brother, Fedor, came to her recently and told her that he knew the truth about Santa Claus and that he did not believe in him anymore.
-"At the time, I felt sad, because he seemed disappointed telling me his news," Hutchinson told TODAY Parents.
+Her then-8-year-old nephew Radek, who lives with her family along with his then-9-year-old brother, Fedor, came to her and told her that he did not believe in Santa Claus anymore.
+"At the time, I felt sad, because he seemed disappointed telling me his news," Hutchinson tells TODAY.com.
 "In that moment, I didn't know what to say to him."

-Luckily, a few days later, Hutchinson spotted something in a friend's Facebook feed that gave her an idea of how to approach Santa with both her nephews and her own sons, Lucas, 4, and Lennox, 6.
+Luckily, a few days later, Hutchinson spotted something in a friend's Facebook feed that gave her an idea of how to approach Santa with both her nephews and her own sons.
 The Kelowna, British Columbia, mom said she got goosebumps and tears in her eyes after reading the story, so she posted it to her own Facebook page, explaining, "This is by far the best idea I've seen about telling your kids about Santa."

 "I think that what people should take from this amazing story isn't just a way not to break your kids' hearts, but that giving is at the heart of Christmas, and that it also isn't just a one-time-a-year thing.
 The lesson isn't to just be generous and kind once a year, but to find ways to be a Santa all throughout the year."

 Take a trip to Santa’s adopted hometownDec.
 9, 202103:45

 Editor's note: This story was first published on December 8, 2016, and has been updated.